International Dual Ph.D. Degree Initiative

 AUTHORIZATION TO PARTICIPATE IN THE DUAL PH.D.
 DEGREE INITIATIVE

 Students in France: Students at an institution of higher learning in France must apply to the program of interest at the University of Chicago following the standard admissions procedures and deadlines and be admitted by that program.
-They must indicate in their application to UChicago that they plan to seek permission to participate in the dual Ph.D. initiative, and submit at the time of their application the petition documents described below to the appropriate UChicago Dean of Students.
+They may indicate in their application to UChicago that they plan to seek permission to participate in the dual Ph.D. initiative, but will not submit petition documents until after they matriculation at the University of Chicago.

 Students at UChicago: UChicago students wishing to be considered for the dual degree option with a French institution of higher learning should meet with their Dean of Students to discuss eligibility and the petition process.
 They must apply to the Ph.D. program of interest at the institution of higher learning in France following the standard admissions procedures and deadlines and be admitted by that program.

 Petition requirements for ALL students: Interested students must identify a faculty advisor in each institution and petition for approval by submitting the following documents to the appropriate UChicago Dean of Students office:

 - a 1-page statement of intellectual interest that articulates the nature of the research to be undertaken and the reason(s) why the applicant wishes to pursue training in two doctoral programs

 - a record of academic work completed and a plan and timeline for work to be completed to meet the degree requirements of each program, including: (1) a plan for funding each year required to complete this course of study in two institutions; (2) the language the dissertation will be in, as agreed upon by both institutions